zensunni/ai_metadata_extractor/readme.md

 ## About Metadata extractor

-This tool is a rest server for extracting metadata from files using various computer vision APIs.
+This tool is a REST API for extracting metadata from files using various computer vision APIs.